 Bonus

 The items I listed above were all things I either did or tried to do (looking at you Antwerp Riverfront).
-But there’s plenty more that you can do in Antwerp (even if you only have one day).
+But there’s plenty more that you can do (even if you only have one day in Antwerp).
 If you have more time, or if some of the things on the above list don’t sound that interesting, try some of these options.

 Plantin-Moretus Museum – If you have an interest in printing, check out this museum for printing presses.